 If you have passed: Congratulations!
 As well as this time being really exciting, it may be a little daunting - so check out our driving tips for nervous new drivers to find great tips about driving and keeping calm now you’re a solo driver!

-If you’ve failed: Try not to worry – it happens to the best of us.
+If you’ve failed: Try not to worry - it happens to the best of us.
 First time taking your test?
-Don’t be too disappointed if you don’t pass, just under 47% of folk do* – the majority or drivers pass with 2 or more attempts. so we’ve written an article with tips if you’ve failed your test.
-You can also gain extra experience by using Marmalade’s Learner Driver Insurance so you can practice in your friend’s or family’s car before tackling your test again!
+Don’t be too disappointed if you don’t pass, just under 47% of folk do* – the majority or drivers pass with 2 or more attempts, so we’ve written a step by step guide to help you.
+You can also gain extra experience by using Marmalade’s short term learner insurance so you can practice in your friend’s or family’s car before tackling your test again!